UPDATED AS OF March 15th 2021

-Not only can I be your City Hall Wedding Photographer, but I can also even act as your witness when it’s time for your quick ceremony.
-I’m also happy to help you plan the important elements that go into your NYC City Hall Weddings.
-I can help arrange your lunch or dinner reservations, transportation (taxi, uber, limo) floral arrangements, dress/tuxedo rentals, and any other addition to your NYC Wedding Planning needs.
+Not only can I be your City Hall Wedding Photographer, but I can also help you plan your day around your ceremony.
+I can help suggest and arrange your lunch or dinner reservations, transportation (taxi, uber, limo) floral arrangements, dress/tuxedo rentals, and any other addition to your NYC Wedding Planning needs.
 As a New York native, you won’t find anyone that knows New York City better than me!

 How Does the Marriage Process Work for City Hall Weddings?

 Your actual NYC City Hall Wedding ceremony doesn’t take place at City Hall, it takes place at the City Clerk NYC’s Office.
 It is sometimes known as a “Courthouse Wedding”.
 Before you go through with the ceremony, you must file for a marriage license.
-The bureau opens at 8:30 am and you can bet couples are standing in line waiting for this early!
-The last couple taken is at 3:45 pm sharp and no later!
-This is a 24-hour process, which technically means you can get married within 24 hours of getting your license.
+The bureau opens at 8:30 am and you can bet couples are standing in line waiting for it early.
+The last couple accepted is at 3:45 pm sharp and no later!
+Obtaining the marriage license is a 24-hour process, which technically means you can get married within 24 hours of getting your license.
 It costs $35 dollars to obtain this registration.
-Truly, City Hall Weddings are the fastest kinds of weddings.

 This is a long process so I don’t suggest squeezing this all into one day or rushing it because you will want to take photos with your photographer after your ceremony!
-If you are coming from overseas to elope, I think one week trip for this joyous occasion is perfect!
+If you are coming from overseas to elope, I believe a one week trip for this joyous occasion is perfect!

-How Much Time Should I Dedicate To an NYC City Hall Wedding?
+How Much Time Should I Dedicate To my City Hall Wedding?